Measuring topological descriptors of complex networks under uncertainty: Analysis of network connectivity under uncertainty

 so that the parameter $\xi$ includes the information on which hypothesis is considered.
-Under the Bayesian framework, the test of the null against the alternative hypotheses is assessed by the Bayes factor
+In the Bayesian framework, given a prior distribution $g(\xi)$ for the parameter $\xi$, the test of the null against the alternative hypotheses is assessed by the Bayes factor